openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 - start weather report
 - start automation routine
 - activate multiple configurations of flash briefings
+- start playing music by providing the voice command as text (Works with all music providers)

 Some ideas what you can do in your home by using rules and other openHAB controlled devices: